 About 1 out of 100 pregnancies has placental abruption.
 This condition is usually seen in the third trimester, but it can happen any time after 20 weeks of pregnancy up until delivery.

 Placental abruption can be life-threatening to your baby and sometimes to you.
 Complications from a placental abruption include:

 What causes placental abruption?

-Each woman can have different symptoms of placental abruption.
-However, the most common symptom is vaginal bleeding with pain during the third trimester of pregnancy.
-Sometimes the blood will be behind the placenta.
-In that case, there will be no bleeding.
-Symptoms also can include:
+Each person can have different symptoms of placental abruption.
+However, the most common symptom is vaginal bleeding with cramping during the third trimester of pregnancy.
+Symptoms or signs can also include:

 - Abdominal pain.

 - Uterine contractions that are longer and more intense than average labor contractions.